fatum/business-operation/README.md

 # Business operation framework

-## The main purpose of building this library creating simple and composable business-logic framework
+## The main purpose of building this library is creating simple and composable business-logic framework

 The framework is a relatively small and simple (~450 LOC) and mimics Tralblazer Operation API